 Procedures for Developing Remuneration Policies

-Principle 6: The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
-No director is involved in deciding his or her own remuneration.
+Principle 6: The Board has a formal and transparent procedure for developing policies on director and executive remuneration, deciding his or her own remuneration.

 The RC is established and it comprises 3 non-executive and independent directors.